PROLOGUE

 “No, sir.”

 I knew what Wendell was up to, but I’d never heard the word pimp in my life.
-The short burly-faced detective barked, “Is ya’ uncle pimping you, too?”
+The short, burly-faced detective barked, “Is ya’ uncle pimping you, too?”

 Tears dripping off my cheeks, I shook my head.
 The bulldog raised his eyebrows.
-The tall thin detective grabbed my arm.
+The tall, thin detective grabbed my arm.
 “Let’s go, young lady.”

 I thought he was taking me to jail.
-Instead, he drove to Wendell’s apartment on Hague Street, opened the car door, smiled “Take care ya’ self, miss.”
+Instead, he drove to Wendell’s apartment on Hague Street, opened the car door, smiled, “Take care ya’ self, miss.”

-Freed from jail, Evelyn showed up later, abrupt and businesslike, she said we must raise bail money for my uncle’s release.
+Freed from jail, Evelyn showed up later, abrupt and businesslike.
+She said we must raise bail money for my uncle’s release.
 I surrendered my last two weeks of unemployment checks.
 She wanted more.

 That night, on a wooden dance floor in a sleazy Texas bar, my aunt made a deal for me to have sex with some old man.
-Led behind a curtain into a dim-lit closet space cluttered with buckets, mops, and an army cot covered with a clean white sheet, I didn’t have to undress.
+Led behind a curtain into a dimly lit closet space cluttered with buckets, mops, and an army cot covered with a clean white sheet, I didn’t have to undress.
 I shut my eyes.
 I held my breath.
 It only lasted a few minutes.

 “She’s turning a trick with the bail bondsman,” she said.
 “To get Wendell out of jail.”